tldr-pages/tldr/pages/common/zapier-analytics.md

 # zapier analytics

 > Show the status of the analytics that are collected.
-Also used to change what is collected.
+It is also used to change what is collected.
 > More information: <https://github.com/zapier/zapier-platform/blob/main/packages/cli/docs/cli.md#analytics>.

 - Show status of collected analytics: